z-wenlin/gpdb/gpdb-doc/markdown/admin_guide/managing/backup-gpbackup.md

 -   <YYYYMMDDHHMMSS\> is the timestamp of the `gpbackup` operation.
 -   <oid\> is the object ID of the table.
 The metadata file gpbackup\_<YYYYMMDDHHMMSS\>\_toc.yaml references this <oid\> to locate the data for a specific table in a schema.

-You can optionally specify the gzip compression level \(from 1-9\) using the `--compression-level` option, or disable compression entirely with `--no-compression`.
+You can optionally specify the gzip compression level \(from 1-9\) using the `--compression-level` option, or deactivate compression entirely with `--no-compression`.
 If you do not specify a compression level, `gpbackup` uses compression level 1 by default.

 **Parent topic:** [Parallel Backup with gpbackup and gprestore](../managing/backup-gpbackup.html)